sparker7878/swe443-project/README.md

 Restaurant Generator
 <br />
-This will allow the user to place filters such as category, distance, and price.
+This will allow the user to select restaurants to be fed into the generator.
 It will then generate a suggested restaurant, taking their personalized information into consideration.